-The first semester of college is an exciting, yet challenging time.
-Students look forward to starting a new curriculum but can quickly feel overwhelmed by the amount of time and work needed to be successful in each, individual course.
+The first semester of college is an exciting, but challenging time.
+Students look forward to starting a new curriculum but can quickly feel overwhelmed by the amount of time and effort needed to be successful in each course.

-Checking in after a few weeks to see how your student is feeling about the new structure and discussing options for how to either adjust and maximize time spent per class is an appropriate conversation to be had during this time.
+It is important to make sure that students do not feel burnt out or overwhelmed by academic pressure.
+Checking in after a few weeks to see how your student is feeling about the new structure and discussing options for how to either adjust and maximize time spent per class can be a helpful conversation to have at this point in the semester.

 - Dining preference and frequency

-Now’s the chance to ask, is the food as good as everyone said?
+It is also a good time to finally ask if the food is as good as everyone said.
 Are there that many options?
 Get the inside scoop from your favorite student.

-Engage your student with these initial questions and then let the conversation take its course to gain more insight on whether your student is enjoying meals on campus, dining with friends and/or keeping a healthy and well-balanced diet.
+Engage your student with these initial questions and then let the conversation take its course to gain more insight into how your student is adjusting to life on campus.

 Have you had your flu shot?